Bangladesh National Museum: Structure

+There is also a public education department.

+Management structure

+Bangladesh National Museum is an autonomous institution established by law and controlled by a board of trustees.
+However, a director general appointed by the government holds the overall responsibility as the chief executive of the museum.
+There are currently 330 officers and employees working in the Bangladesh National Museum.

 Ground floor

 The ground floor consists of some old guns at the entrance and the hall where the people book their tickets or assemble to hear the history of the museum.
 The hall leads to a grand staircase.
 Beside the hall, there is a smaller room which also acts like the hall (it is also used by the guides to tell the visitors about the history) and a simple staircase.

 First floor

 The first floor is divided into 22 rooms.

 First room

 The first room displays a large map showing the map of Bangladesh and its 64 districts.

 Second room

-The second room consists of an under going work of a large statue of a royal Bengal tiger.
+The second room consists of a large statue of a royal Bengal tiger.

 Third-tenth rooms

 These rooms consist of natural beauties found in Bangladesh.
 In one of the room there is showcase of a tongue of a whale.

 Tenth-22nd rooms

 The other rooms contain some historic relics of Bengal up to 1900.
 There is a room which shows the different boats used by the rural people.